Tyche: The Goddess of Fortune and Fate

 Tyche's origins are somewhat ambiguous, but she was often considered the daughter of Oceanus and Tethys, two primordial Titans, or sometimes of Zeus himself.
 Her name means "luck" or "chance," and she embodied the idea that fate was not always just or predictable.
 Unlike the Moirai (the Fates), who controlled the unchangeable threads of destiny, Tyche represented the randomness of fortune—sudden windfalls, unexpected disasters, and the twists of fate that defied reason.

-She was particularly worshipped in cities, where her favor could mean the difference between prosperity and downfall.
+She was particularly worshiped in cities, where her favor could mean the difference between prosperity and downfall.
 Many Greek poleis (city-states) claimed Tyche as their protector, believing she determined their political and economic success.

 Symbols and Depictions